Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 For patients with very weak jaw muscles and long anterior faces (usually accompanied by difficulty maintaining a lip seal at rest), their jaw muscles may need to be stretched and rehabilitated before they can tolerate even a 2 mm increase in vertical dimension continuously for eight hours.
 Also, in these people, any reduction of the vertical dimension that can be achieved by selectively grinding down teeth will make appliance wear more comfortable.

 Habitual mouth breathers use an oral airway despite having an adequate nasal airway.
 Frequently the habit arises from an open-mouth resting posture due to a framework of bones and teeth at the front of the face that has grown too long to be comfortably covered by the drape of relaxed soft tissues hanging down from the front of the cranium, causing the lips to part when the facial muscles are at rest.
 During swallowing, the perioral muscles show visible strain trying to form a lip seal.
-During sleep, the parted lips create an airway passage that offers less resistance than the nasal airway, and it can become the habitual route for breathing.
+During sleep, the parted lips create an oral airway passage that offers less resistance than the nasal airway passage, and it can become the habitual route for breathing.

 Habitual mouth breathing can be triggered by wearing an oral appliance that increases the vertical dimension far enough to part the lips, and it can usually be eliminated in these cases by almost any way of holding the mouth closed and restoring the lip seal; including chin straps, medical tape (mouth taping), thick foam cervical collars, or interarch orthodontic elastics attached to orthodontic ball clasps, cleats, or buttons on upper and lower appliances that fit on the teeth tightly enough to resist being pulled off by the weight of the mandible.